Minimising aircraft noise

 Historical changes to operations at Canberra Airport to reduce the impact of aircraft noise on surrounding communities can be found in our Fact sheet.

 Describing aircraft noise

-Canberra is a non-curfew airport with 24 hour operations which will increase significantly over time.
-Not only will the number of planes per hour increase but they will be bigger aircraft and they will operate more at night as international and freight operations commence and grow.
+Canberra Airport is a non-curfew airport.
+This means it is in operation 24 hours a day, with operations increase significantly over time.
+Not only will the number of planes per hour increase but they will be bigger aircraft and they will operate more at night as international and freight operations grow.